AMReX-Astro/Castro/docs_new/source/FlowChart.rst

    step, sees the effects of the reactions.

-   Each stage needs to build its starting point from this point, so we store the effect of the burn in a new , , for use in the stage initialization.
+   Each stage needs to build its starting point from this point, so we store the effect of the burn in a new MultiFab, , for use in the stage initialization.

 #. [strang:oldsource] *Construct sources from the current